 Scuba diving in the Seychelles is an opportunity for nature lovers to grow both personally and professionally.
 The internship is carefully designed to maximise your dive centre and Divemaster experience.
 You’ll also learn how to live in basic conditions and minimise your impact on the environment.

 This project is at the forefront of data collection efforts in Seychelles, feeding into important decisions on reef management.
 As part of earning your PADI Divemaster certification, you’ll learn about marine conservation and take part in day-to-day operations at a conservation centre.

 In both of these locations, you’ll be keeping a close eye on the health of coral reefs while lending a hand with beach clean ups and educational awareness projects in the local community.

 You’ll be diving in the glassy waters around the Lomaiviti island group – a string of 20 volcanic islands ringed with white sand.
 Whether in or out of the ocean, you’ll be surrounded by natural beauty.

 Over the course of 12 weeks, you’ll gain intimate knowledge about Fiji scuba diving and marine ecosystems.
 You’ll then have the chance to put your diving skills to good use as you assist in gathering and compiling marine research.

 Once you’ve completed this part of the dive instructor internship, you’ll move on to a 12-week work placement.
 Working at a local dive centre, you’ll learn more about daily operations and guide other divers through the underwater world.

 This 24–48 week dive internship will give you all the experience you need to become a PADI pro diver.
 You’ll visit research dive sites and carry out underwater surveys.

-And, you can enjoy the colourful coral reefs all the more knowing you’re adding to their preservation.
-This project plays an active role in monitoring and managing the health of the Mesoamerican Barrier Reef System.
+And, you can enjoy the colourful coral reefs all the more knowing you’re playing an active role in monitoring and managing the health of the Mesoamerican Barrier Reef System.
 Participants have assisted in building a significant database on the reefs in the area.